-Rinu has been on publications on national media outlets including BBC, CNN, Quartz, Black ballad, Devex, Bloomberg, Voice of America, Elle among many others, spoken at over 100 events globally and organizes one of the largest Twitter spaces in Africa on politics and advocacy.
-She frequently appears on national and international broadcasting stations and her opinions on National Dailies.
+Rinu has been on publications on national media outlets including the BBC, CNN, Quartz, Black Ballad, Devex, Bloomberg, Voice of America and Elle among many others.
+She has spoken at over 100 events globally and organizes one of the largest Twitter spaces in Africa on politics and advocacy.
+She frequently appears on national and international broadcasting stations and her opinions are featured in local newspapers.